ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 $$

 where $X^T$ stands for the transpose of the full matrix of observables (all n observations and all i variables per observation.
 Note that the solution for $\hat{\sigma}$ is written in terms of $\hat{\vec{w}}$ (it turns out that the  solution for $\hat{\vec{w}}$ is independent of $\sigma$ but not visa versa).

+TODO:

+- Distribution of fitted variables
+- P Valus
+- F Statistic to determine improvement based on variables
+- Discussion on Correlated inputs

+Correlated Inputs
+Contrary to a common mis-understanding, a regression model doesn't assume that input features are statistically uncorrelated.
+The only assumption is that the mean of the dependent variable, $y$, is determined by the weighted sum of the inputs.
+Two features being statistically correlated with each other (one tends to be high when the other is high and visa versa, in some population) doesn't break this assumption.
+However, it may lead to misleading interpretations when fitting the data.
+Specifically, the presence of correlated features will cause the variance on the fitted value of the features to be larger than the variance of any individual feature would be.
+Intuitively, if you copy a feature exactly, the model has full freedom to adjust the coefficients for those features as long as their sum remains the same.
+This can be thought of as high variance on the fitted parameters (since they cannot be fitted unquely).
+This can hurt the interpretability of a model: you may want to draw a conclusion based on the value of one of the fitted parameters, but since it is so volitile, your conclusion will have little statistical significance.

+The extent to which the variance of fitted predictors is increased is known as the Variance Inflation Factor (VIF).

+However, multicollinearity often does not effect the overall performance of the model.

+The variances of the fitted parameters are higher

 http://www.le.ac.uk/users/dsgp1/COURSES/MATHSTAT/13mlreg.pdf